Sustainability Stories - Dundee Meeting

 DUO is now awaiting confirmation of core funding from Creative Scotland.
 If funding is forthcoming DUO will launch a three-year programme in March 2013.

-Regarding 'advise for others', Jonathan and Sarah suggest that a short-term and long-term strategy are useful when developing sustainability-related projects.
+Regarding 'advice for others', Jonathan and Sarah suggest that a short-term and long-term strategy are useful when developing sustainability-related projects.
 They also suggest a wide-ranging approach to participation: go where the energy is and don't be deterred!